cloud66/help-old/_posts/beta/welcome-to-beta-program.md

 ### Docker Backed Stacks

 The first feature to be exclusively available to private Beta Program members is support for Docker backed stacks.
-You can find out more about [Cloud 66 Docker backed stacks](/beta/docker-deployments) and try deploying stacks that are not limited to Ruby and one stack per server.
+You can find out more about <a href="/beta/docker-deployments">Cloud 66 Docker backed stacks</a> and try deploying stacks that are not limited to Ruby and one stack per server.
 Roll out all your services from different source repositories on any number of servers on any cloud provider or your own servers.

 ## Contact us